hanm-15/postoperative-adhesions-EHR-analysis/README.md

 If you have any suggestions, concerns, or would like to know more about the specifics of the methodology, I can be contacted at [nguyen.minh201023@gmail.com].
 The project is currently being managed and developed individually, but I am highly open to collaboration.
+If you plan to use this pipeline or adapt it to your own research, please credit this repository or reach out so we can collaborate!

 Some disclaimers and notes:
 - The code is still a work in progress.
 Some features have not been added, completed, or updated yet.